griffithlab/pVACtools/docs/pvacseq/input_file_prep/vep.rst

    --format vcf
    --vcf
    --symbol
+   --terms SO
+   --hgsv
+   --fasta <reference build fasta location>
+   --offline
+   --cache
    --plugin Downstream
    --plugin Wildtype
-   --terms SO
-   --hgsv

 - The ``--format vcf`` option specifies that the input file is in VCF format.
 - The ``--vcf`` option will result in the output being written in VCF format.
 - The ``--symbol`` option will include gene symbol in the annotation.
+- The ``--terms SO`` option will result in Sequence Ontology terms being used for the consequences.
+- The ``--hgvs`` option will result in HGVS identifiers being added to the annotation.
+- Using the ``--hgvs`` option requires the usage of the ``--fasta`` argument to specify the location of the reference build fasta file.
+- The ``--offline`` option will eliminate all network connections for speed and/or privacy.
+- The ``--cache`` option will result in the VEP cache being used for annotation.
 - The ``--plugin Downstream`` option will run the Downstream plugin which will compute the downstream protein sequence after a frameshift.
 - The ``--plugin Wildtype`` option will run the Wildtype plugin which will include the transcript protein sequence in the annotation.
-- The ``--terms SO`` option will result in Sequence Ontology terms being used for the consequences.
-- The ``--hgvs`` option will result in HGVS identifiers being added to the annotation.

 Useful VEP Options
 __________________

 .. code-block:: none

+   --dir_cache <VEP cache directory>
    --dir_plugins <VEP_plugins directory>
    --pick
    --transcript_version

+- The ``--dir_cache <VEP cache directory>`` option may be needed if the VEP cache was downloaded to a different location than the default.
+The default location of the VEP cache is at ``$HOME/.vep``.
 - The ``--dir_plugins <VEP_plugins directory>`` option may need to be set depending on where the VEP_plugins were installed to.
 - The ``--pick`` option might be useful to limit the annotation to the top